EENI's Scholarships for Doctorates and Masters in International Business

 Maresha Yimer (Ethiopia).
 He was an excellent student.
 We give a scholarship for the Master in International Business; the rest of the tuition fees got it through a family financing system that works in Africa: the “Tontine.”
 When he finished the Master; he did a party with more than 100 members of his family.
 Today; he has an outstanding job in an Ethiopian Ministry.

 Thierry Noël ZAFIMAHITA (Madagascar).
 He was certainly one of our best students.
-After studying our Master in International Business; he specialized in mediation, prevention of conflicts, human rights, and peace.
+After studying our Master in International Business; he specialised in mediation, prevention of conflicts, human rights, and peace.
 Currently; he works as an Advisor in the Office of the Prime Minister of Madagascar.

-"The Austrian musician Arnold Schoenberg said that a teacher must always learn something from their students.
-It is the case of Thierry, all those who were his teachers learned, not only of trade but their humanity" Pedro Nonell - Director of EENI
+“The Austrian musician Arnold Schoenberg said that a teacher must always learn something from their students.
+It is the case of Thierry, all those who were his professors learned, not only of trade but their humanity” Pedro Nonell - Director of EENI

 “I recently had the chance to deliver the diplomas personally to several students of the Master in Burkina and thrilled me to see how grateful they were, above all because all of them had got a job with very decent salaries.
 Events like this are giving real sense to EENI.”
 Pedro Nonell, founder of the EENI

 Scholarships for the Middle East and the Maghreb (Master in International Business).